2022 Track & Field Meet

 - The High Jump bar will NOT be lowered

-- Athletes with event conflicts MUST check in with the official at conflicting events before attending a Priority event
+- Athletes with event conflicts MUST check in with the official at the conflicting event before attending a Priority event

-- All Athletes: Check in with officials 30 minutes before your scheduled start time.
+- Field Athletes: Check in with officials 30 minutes before your scheduled start time.

 - Age cut off date for all Age Groups will be 12/31/2022 - following USATF Age Divisions.